hramzan01/hramzan01/README.md

 <h1 align="left">Hi 👋, I'm Haaris, Welcome to my Github</h1>
-<p align="left">A former architect turned data professional.
+<p align="left">A data specialist with a backround in architecture and engineering.
 I build data driven applications using <strong>python</strong>.
 From the decarbonisation of modern housing and renewable energy⚡️ to monitoring the big data requirements of future cities from across the world! see some of my recent github projects here!</p>

 <div align='left' id="badges">
   <a href="https://www.linkedin.com/in/haaris-ramzan-cv/">